chrisnguyn/nugget-discord-bot/README.md

 Link to invite to servers: https://discordapp.com/oauth2/authorize?&client_id=575292947096928257&scope=bot (most likely the bot will be down however, as I will not keep it running often.)

+New command as of 05/09/2019:

+!cost [number] - prints cost of that many numnber of chicken nuggets (called McDonalds to get an accurate cost per individual chicken nugget; explained in !math)

 Available commands as of 05/09/2019:

-!help - lists all available commands
+!nuggetshelp - lists all available commands

 !nuggets [number] [pounds / lb / kilograms / kg] - converts mass and chosen unit of measurement to chicken nuggets